alvarcarto/url-to-pdf-api/README.md

 * Converts any URL or HTML content to a PDF file
 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The PDFs should match to the ones generated with a desktop Chrome.
 * Sensible defaults but everything is configurable.
 * Single-page app (SPA) support.
-Waits until all network requests are finished before rendering. **A feature which even most of the paid services don't have.**
+Waits until all network requests are finished before rendering.
 * Easy deployment to Heroku.
 We love Lambda but...Deploy to Heroku button.
 * Renders lazy loaded elements. *(scrollPage option)*
 * Supports optional `x-api-key` authentication. *(`API_TOKENS` env var)*